How to Choose the Best Web Hosting Plan for Your Business

 - Server Response Time: An adequate web host should have a server response time of under 200 milliseconds.
 Too sluggish?
 That’s a red flag!

-- Content Delivery Network (CDN): Some providers include a CDN, which caches your site's static resources on multiple servers globally.
-This drastically improves load times, making your site faster no matter where visitors are located.
+- Content Delivery Network (CDN): Some providers include a CDN, which caches your site’s static resources on multiple servers globally.
+This significantly improves load times, making your site faster regardless of where visitors are located.

 - Domain Name Server (DNS) Speed: How swiftly can your DNS resolve requests?
 A good host will have quick DNS response times, which can significantly affect site loading speeds.

-- Testing Real User Experience: Don't rely on the host's claims.
-Browse forums, read reviews, and use speed-testing tools to see real user experiences.
-If a host has a consistent reputation for speed, that's a sign worth considering.
+- Testing Real User Experience: Don’t Rely on the Host’s Claims.
+Browse forums, read reviews, and utilise speed-testing tools to gain insight into real user experiences.
+If a host has a consistent reputation for speed, that’s a sign worth considering.

 Remember my early hosting days at Inkbot Design when I underestimated the importance of site speed?
 I considered the cheapest option possible, thinking, “What could go wrong?”
 After a flood of visitors hit the site, its sluggish performance introduced quite a hiccup.
 It cost me leads and potential business.
 Lesson learned: speed matters!